Protection against discrimination against foreigners

 Denial of benefits based on skin color, religion or language skills

-Dismissal on the grounds of race or ethnic origin
+Dismissal based on race or ethnic origin

 In Germany, discrimination in the workplace is prohibited by law – and those affected have the right to actively defend themselves .
 Anyone who feels discriminated against can take legal action and is entitled to damages or compensation.
 Document incidents, consult with the works council or a trusted representative, and seek legal advice.